 To graph the inequalities, begin with the boundary lines.
-The inequality has the boundary line Since the inequality sign is the line should be dashed, and the region below the line is shaded.
+The inequality y<-x+7 has the boundary line y=-x+7.
+Since the inequality is strict, the line should be dashed and, in this case, the shaded region lies below the line.

-Notice that the individual solution sets overlap for a portion of the graph.
+Notice that the individual solution sets overlap in a portion of the plane.
 This overlapping region is the solution set of the system.
-The points in this region are all the points that satisfy both inequalities.
-In this case, this is the purple region.
+All the points in this region satisfy both inequalities simultaneously.
+In the next graph, only the common region is plotted.

-Lastly, since the boundary lines in their entirety are not part of the solution set, trim them to only show the borders of the overlapping region.
+Finally, since the boundary lines in their entirety are not part of the solution set, crop them only to show the edges of the overlapping region.

 The purple region represents the solution set that satisfies both inequalities.
-Since Marco can't buy a negative number of burritos or tacos we're only interested in the positive values of and
+Since Marco can't buy a negative number of burritos or tacos we're only interested in the positive values of b and t.